murdinc/awsm/README.md

 * copySnapshot - "Copy an AWS EBS Snapshot to another region"
 * createAddress - "Create an AWS Elastic IP Address"
 * createIAMUser - "Create an IAM User"
+* createImage - "Create an AWS Machine Image from a running instance"
 * createKeyPair - "Create and upload an AWS Key Pair"
 * createSimpleDBDomain - "Create an AWS SimpleDB Domain"
 * createSnapshot - "Create an AWS EBS snapshot of a volume"
+* createVolume - "Create an AWS EBS volume"
 * createVpc - "Create an AWS VPC"
 * createSubnet - "Create an AWS VPC Subnet"
 * deleteAddresses - "Delete AWS Elastic IP Addresses"